Germany, Turkey trade accusations over interception of Turkish vessel | Law-Order

 German Defence Minister Annegret Kramp-Karrenbauer said on Tuesday that Turkey's protests were unjustified.
 "The soldiers behaved correctly and acted absolutely in line with the mandate of the European mission Irini," she said.
 "The accusations that are being raised against the soldiers are unjustified."

 Turkish Defence Minister Hulusi Akar said the move was "completely against international law", adding Ankara was working on measures to protect Turkish commercial vessels.
-"The move was carried out completely against international law, against precedents, a mistake was made," Akar said.
-"Unfortunately, the statements of our allies do not fully reflect the truth, some facts are being distorted."
+Officials from Berlin and the Irini Operation have said they notified Turkey around four hours before boarding the ship and only went ahead after Ankara failed to respond to the notice.

+Turkey denied that it had not responded, saying Irini forces "ignored the written and oral messages sent by Turkish authorities" before the boarding.
+The foreign ministry said that when Turkey "protested this unlawful boarding and reserved its rights for compensation, IRINI changed its position and realized that they could not board the ship without the flag-state consent".

 The NATO allies have both said nothing suspicious was found on the 16,000-tonne container ship.
 The incident comes at a time of friction between Turkey and the European Union.
 The EU's foreign policy chief has said ties are reaching a "watershed moment" over Turkish oil prospecting in waters claimed by Greece and Cyprus, and that sanctions could be imposed next month.